-Examples of changes you must report:
+Examples of changes you must report

-- If someone moves in or out
+- if someone moves in or out

-- If your income changes
+- if your income changes

-- If the amount of your savings changes
+- if your savings amount changes

-- If your rent changes
+- if your rent changes

-- If you qualify for another benefit
+- if you qualify for another benefit

-- If anyone in your home has a change of circumstances
+- if anyone in your home has a change of circumstances

 Please note this is not a full list.
 If you are not sure whether to tell us something or not, please ask.

 What to send us

 The law says that you must tell us about any change of circumstances immediately.

 You must also provide proof of any changes, such as:

-- a letter from your landlord telling you of a change in your rent or a new tenancy agreement;
+- a letter from your landlord telling you of a change in your rent or a new tenancy agreement

 - a letter from the DWP showing changes in your benefits